MetaModels/docs-de/README.md

 ## The table multi attribute.

-With this attribute you are able to create complex table structures with the MultiColumnWizard.
+With this attribute you are able to create complex table structures with the [MultiColumnWizard]( https://github.com/menatwork/contao-multicolumnwizard-bundle).
-Create the configuration in the system/config/dcaconfig.php or somewhere else where the config is loaded and write something like this:
+Create the configuration in e.g. the app/Resources/contao/config/dcaconfig.php or somewhere else where the config is loaded and write something like this:

 The `mm_test` is the name of the table and the `multi_test` is the name of the field.